MagicMumble/opty-func/README.md

     ./run start - for running the project (only after building it).

-    ./run       - for builing and running the project.
+    ./run       - for building and running the project.

     ./run clean - for cleaning the build directory.